 - Stir the apple cider vinegar and vanilla into the soy milk and set aside.
 This will make it curdle and thicken it.
 Please note that if you use another milk it may not curdle.

 - Cut in the coconut oil with a pastry cutter or 2 large forks.
 You can also use your food processor.
-No matter what method you use you want the mixture to look similar to a course corn meal.
+No matter what method you use you want the mixture to look similar to coarse cornmeal.

-- Pour the soymilk mixture in the dry mixture with the strawberries and begin mixing with a wooden spoon.
+- Pour the soymilk mixture into the dry mixture with the strawberries and begin mixing with a wooden spoon.

 - Spread some extra flour onto a large cutting board, then scrape the dough out and pat the dough about ½ inch thick.

 - Use a cookie cutter or a jam-sized mason jar to cut out the biscuits.
 Place on the prepared cookie sheet.

 - Gather up the leftover dough and pat it out again and cut out biscuits.
 Continue this process until all the dough is used.

 - Cook for 12 to 15 minutes until the bottoms of the biscuits are medium-brown.